 Dwight Zscheile joined the Luther Seminary faculty in 2008 as assistant professor of Congregational Mission and Leadership, after serving as an adjunct instructor in church leadership at Luther Seminary in 2007 and 2008.
 Zscheile received a Bachelor of Arts degree with distinction from Stanford University, Calif., in 1995, having also attended Oxford University, and a Master of Divinity degree from Yale Divinity School, New Haven, Conn., in 1998.
 He completed the Doctor of Philosophy degree at Luther Seminary with a focus on congregational mission and leadership in 2008.

 Zscheile's thesis, "Reframing Mission," focused on a large-scale action-research intervention into a mainline denominational judicatory that mobilized grassroots members to address challenges of decline, crisis, and renewal.
 Zscheile was ordained in The Episcopal Church in 2005 and has served on mission and leadership task forces in the Dioceses of Minnesota and Virginia.
+He currently serves on the Task Force for Reimagining the Episcopal Church.

 Before coming to Luther, Zscheile served as executive pastor at St. David's Episcopal Church, Ashburn, Va.
 He currently serves part-time as associate priest at St. Matthew's Episcopal Church in St. Paul, alongside his wife, Blair Pogue, the rector.
 Zscheile has been involved in leadership roles in congregations in Connecticut, Virginia, and Minnesota.